 If we take a closer look at the financials of the company we can identify several red flags.
-The company’s revenues have reduced from Rs.
-8263 in 2017to Rs.
-6922 in 2021.
-Its revenues however have shown some positives by increasing from Rs.
-629 crore in 2017 to Rs.
-795 cr in 2021 but still doesn’t maintain an increasing consistency.
+The company recorded revenues of Rs.
+8049 in 2018 to Rs.
+8167 in 2022 not showing growth.
+Its net profits however have shown some positives by increasing from Rs.
+78 cr in 2018 to Rs.
+1,729 cr in 2022 but still doesn’t maintain an increasing consistency.

-The company however maintains a low debt with a debt-equity of 0.58.
-The company like its competitor has a high PE ratio of 62.40.
-The promoters maintain healthy ownership with a 74.87% stake, however, another concern remains that 51.14% of this share is pledged.
+The company however maintains a low debt with a debt-equity of 0.51.
+The company has a high PE ratio of 22.3 and is undervalued when compared to the PE of the industry.
+The promoters maintain healthy ownership with a 74.66% stake, however, another concern remains that 12.18% of this share is pledged.

 Sterling and Wilson rank among the top 5 EPC manufacturers in the country.
 What sets this company apart in this sector is that it is an end to end solar engineering, procurement, and construction (EPC) solutions provider.
 The company forms part of the Shapoorji Pallonji Group.

 Its EPC portfolio includes 252 projects with a production capacity of 10.6GW.
 This includes both domestic and international projects.
 This includes 202 installed projects with a total capacity of 6,661 MW with the other projects being under construction.
 These will again add a capacity of 3,919 MW.